akshaygoregaonkar/akshaygoregaonkar/README.md

 - 👋 Hi, I’m Askhay Goregaonkar
-- 👀 I’m interested in  React JS, python and Django
+- 👀 I am Aspiring Software Engineer and my Interest lies towards React js,python and Django and Building Scalable Application Using these Technology.
+- Currently I'm Working in crelioHealth(Formally LiveHealth) Pune as Jr.Software Engineer.
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Node Js and Express Js.

 - 📫 How to reach me akshaygoregaonkar@gmail.com
+- linkedin.com/in/akshay-goregaonkar

 <!---
 akshaygoregaonkar/akshaygoregaonkar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.